MV Californian (1921): History

 Californian was built by the Merchant Shipbuilding Corporation, Chester, Pennsylvania for the American-Hawaiian Steamship Company.
 She was launched on 14 November 1921.
 Her engines were installed in February 1922.
 Californian was completed in April 1922.
 Her sea trials took place off the Delaware Capes on 1 and 2 May 1922.

 Californian was delivered on 6 May.
 The United States Official Number 222054 and Code Letters MDNF were allocated.
 Her port of registry was New York.
 The introduction of Californian into service allowed American-Hawaiian to withdraw the steamships American, Nebraskan and Nevadan.
 She initially operated between ports on the west coast of the United States, Europe and New York.
 She departed from New York on 19 May on her 20000 nmi maiden voyage, which followed that route.
 She arrived at San Pedro, California on 7 June.
 A luncheon was held on board Californian on 9 June.
 It was attended by 300 guests.
 She then sailed to Seattle, Washington and Hamburg, Germany, where she arrived on 8 August.
 After calling at London, Glasgow and Liverpool, United Kingdom, Californian arrived back at New York on 22 September, having travelled 21000 nmi.

 In February 1923, Californian was withdrawn from the European route to trade between the American Atlantic and Pacific coast ports.
 In February 1924, Californian was drydocked at Bethlehem Shipbuilding San Pedro for painting.
 In January 1925, Californian was at Bethlehem Shipbuilding Corporation's Union Works for repairs to her propellers.
 She underwent minor repairs by Bethlehem Shipbuilding Corporation in January and October 1926.

 Californian was drydocked at the Moore Dry Dock Company, Oakland, California in May 1930 for repairs to hull damage.
 She underwent minor repairs by Moore in September 1931.
 In November, her captain, William Lyons, who had been her captain since she entered service, retired after 60 years at sea.
-Lyons' retirement was a short one, he died at Yarmouth, Nova Scotia, Dominion of Canada in August 1932.
+Lyons' retirement was a short one, he died at Yarmouth, Nova Scotia, Canada in August 1932.
 He was succeeded by Edelbert L. Smith, from the Minnesotan.
 Smith died in April 1932.
 In June, Californian underwent minor repairs by the Moor Dry Dock Company.
 Later that month, L. A Carlyle, captain of the Dakotan, was appointed captain of Californian.
 In December 1932, she again underwent repairs by Moore Dry Dock Company.
 In 1934, her Code Letters were changed to WACB.
 Californian was again drydocked at Moore's in November 1934 and July 1935 for miscellaneous repairs.
 She was drydocked in November 1936, June 1937, July 1938, June and November 1939 for routine repairs.